k3DW/blog/_posts/2023-06-08-tok3n-02-compiler-error.md

 tags: [ tok3n ]
 ---

-I talked about this in a lightning talk at C++Now 2023 (link TBA).
+I talked about this in [a lightning talk at C++Now 2023](https://youtu.be/qnWYUsXvbVg).
 I want to go into more detail here.

 It's exciting in a masochistic way I guess.
 A sort of self-schadenfreude.
 Somehow I found a bug in a major compiler!
 Frustrating for my workflow obviously, but it feels like a compliment, in a strange way.